nityadev/BUILD25-LAB334/README.md

 <img src="img/banner.jpg" alt="decorative banner" width="1200"/>
 </p>

-# LAB 334: Evaluate Reasoning Models For Your Generative AI Solutions
+# LAB 334: Evaluate and improve the quality and safety of your AI applications

 > [!IMPORTANT]
 > This repository contains materials for Microsoft Build 2025 Lab 334.
 This is a hands-on 75-minute workshop delivered via the Skillable platform (in-venue).
 It can also be completed as a self-guided workshop at your own pace (at home).

 ## Workshop Description

-Reasoning models excel at complex problem-solving tasks and nuanced analysis - but how do you know if they are the right fit for your task?
-In this workshop, we'll take you on a journey from catalog to cloud as we explore the capabilities and limitations of reasoning models, using an enterprise catering application scenario with complex scheduling and inventory constraints.
-Compare and contrast reasoning approaches visually (with the inference API) and qualitatively (with evaluators) - and build your intuition for the tradeoffs involved.
+You’ve built a custom AI application grounded in your enterprise data. **How do you ensure response quality and safety?** Join us as we explore AI-assisted evaluation workflows with built-in and custom evaluators on Azure AI.
+Learn what each metric represents, then understand how to analyze the scores for your specific application.
+Learn why observability is key, and how the generated telemetry can be used both locally, and in the cloud, to help you assess and debug your application performance.

-- **Level:** Beginner
+- **Level:** Intermediate/Advanced
 - **Duration:** 75 minutes

 ## Learning Objectives

 By the end of this workshop you should be able to:

-1. Explain how reasoning models work, and when to use them
+1. Explain key evaluation metrics and workflows for GenAIOps
-1. Discover and compare reasoning and non-reasoning models in the browser
-1. Deploy selected reasoning models to Azure AI Foundry for development
-1. Interact with reasoning models, code-first, using the Azure AI inference SDK.
+1. Create and run code-first evaluations with your Azure AI project
+1. Understand and use built-in evaluators for quality and safety
+1. Understand and use custom evaluators for your application needs
-1. Understand prompt engineering technniques and best practices to improve quality
+1. Understand and use simulators to create datasets for evaluations
+1. Run manual evaluations and view results in the Azure AI Foundry portal

 ## Pre-Requisites

 To complete this lab you need:

-1. A GitHub account - with access to GitHub Codespaces
+1. A personal GitHub account → create one for free if needed
-1. An Azure subscription - with quota for the required models
+1. An Azure subscription → with quota for the required models
-1. Familiarity with Python - or a high-level programming language
+1. Familiarity with Python → and usage of Jupyter notebooks
-1. Familiarity with Large Language Models - and generative AI concepts
+1. Familiarity with Generative AI → basic tools and concepts

 _An Azure subscription pre-provisioned with the required models and application infrastructure will be made available to Microsoft Build Lab 334 attendees in-venue, for the duration of the session._

+## Questions & Feedback

+We welcome feedback to help us improve the learning experience.

+1. [File an issue](https://github.com/microsoft/BUILD25-LAB334/issues/new).
+We welcome feedback on ways to improve the workshop for future learners.
+1. [Join the Azure AI Foundry Discord](https://aka.ms/azureaifoundry/discord).
+Meet Azure AI community members and share insights.
+1. [Visit the Azure AI Foundry Developer Forum](https://aka.ms/azureaifoundry/forum).
+Get the latest updates on Azure AI Foundry.

 ## Session Resources